Welcome to the website of the European Railways Association - a society open to everyone interested in the railways of Europe.

 To vote in general Meetings

-Click on the poster to download further information or a printable copy, if available.
+Click on the posters to download further information or a printable copy, if available.

 The European Railways Association Model Railway Exhibition 29th September 2018